Pre-injury Characteristics and Outcomes of Individuals who Do and Do Not Receive Rehabilitation

 How do the pre-injury characteristics and one-year post-injury outcomes compare for individuals who are hospitalized for traumatic brain injury that do and do not receive rehabilitation?

 Past Studies report that up to 2 million individuals sustain new traumatic brain injuries each year.
 It is suspected that only about 25% of those individuals are admitted to a hospital.
 Further, it is estimated that only 16% of those hospitalized, or 4% of all people who sustain a traumatic brain injury, receive inpatient rehabilitation.
 Historically, studies about individuals with traumatic brain injury have focused on those who received inpatient rehabilitation.
-Studies are
+Studies are lacking about the individuals with traumatic brain injury who do not seek or receive hospitalization and that do not receive rehabilitation after hospitalization.

 This Study examined the medical records and surveyed 1059 individuals who were hospitalized with traumatic brain injuries in Colorado.
 Background information about the individuals and their injuries was obtained from the medical record review.
 The researchers conducted a structured telephone survey of the participants between 12 and 18 months after their brain injuries.
 The participants were surveyed about where they went after hospitalization, types of services received, their quality of life, and the abilities that they recovered following their traumatic brain injury.